tooru-furuyama/batch-audio-converter/README.md

 ## Pre-requisite
 - Python 3 is installed on the host
-- FFmpeg is installed somewhere on the host
+- FFmpeg is installed somewhere on the host (FFmpeg path should be configured within the config.json file)
 - Parameters are configured within config.json file

-## Usage:
+## Usage
 > python .\audio-converter.py

 specify pre-configured JSON file